Roger Frampton: Biography

-1966 and in the following year joined the experimental electronic music group Teletopa and also AZ Music, which performed the works of John Cage, Steve Reich and others.
-Frampton toured overseas with Teletopa in 1972, playing in London at the International Carnival of Experimental Sound, at the Edinburgh Festival Fringe, and in Munich, Manila, Tokyo, Amsterdam and Cambridge.
+1966 and in the following year joined the experimental electronic music group Teletopa and also AZ Music, which performed the works of John Cage, Steve Reich, and others.
+Frampton toured overseas with Teletopa in 1972, playing in London at the International Carnival of Experimental Sound, at the Edinburgh Festival Fringe, and in Munich, Manila, Tokyo, Amsterdam, and Cambridge.

 On returning to Australia, he formed a trio, the Jazz Co/op, along with Sydney drummer Phil Treloar and bassist Jack Thorncraft.
 In 1974 this trio was expanded to a quartet when joined by US saxophonist Howie Smith who was in Sydney for three years, setting up Australia’s first formal jazz course at the Sydney Conservatorium of Music.

 The Jazz Co/op was in demand in Sydney over the following two years.
 It played over thirty engagements at Sydney’s major jazz club of that time, The Basement, as well as many other performances including the Musician’s Club, Sydney Town Hall, the Sydney Opera House, and the Conservatorium of Music.
 The band also recorded two albums for Horst Liepolt’s “44” record label.

 Howie Smith returned to the USA in 1976 and the Jazz Co/op soon disbanded.
-Frampton continued to play jazz in Sydney in a variety of situations, both as a sideman and as leader of his own groups.
+Frampton continued to play jazz in Sydney in a variety of situations, both as a sideman and as leader of his groups.
 He formed the quartet “Intersection” in the early 1980s.
-This group included Phil Treloar on drums, Peter Boothman or Guy Strazzullo on guitar and Lloyd Swanton or Steve Elphick on bass.
-Intersection performed regularly at Jenny’s Wine Bar, appeared at concerts at the Australian Museum and the Manly Jazz Festival, and undertook a Musica Viva sponsored tour of India.
+This group included Phil Treloar on drums, Peter Boothman or Guy Strazzullo on guitar, and Lloyd Swanton or Steve Elphick on bass.
+Intersection performed regularly at Jenny’s Wine Bar appeared at concerts at the Australian Museum and the Manly Jazz Festival, and undertook a Musica Viva sponsored tour of India.